flaskcwg/flaskcwg.github.io/README.md

     > ***_NOTE:_*** If you want the files to auto regenerate on changes, run `python static.py --server` instead.

-* run `serve.py` as shown below.
+* Run `serve.py` as shown below.
 Go to the IP address shown in the printout to view the generated site.

     ```bash
     cd docs